metagabbar/synapse-explorer-api/README.md

 # synapse-explorer-api

+### Note: This branch is for the python API indexer, not the rewritten indexer in nodejs

 GraphQL API to query synapse bridge transactions.

 This service is simply an API that pulls in data from the database populated by the indexer service.